VakhoKontridze/VComponents/README.md

 ## Description
 VComponents is a SwiftUI framework that contains 40+ customizable UI components.

 Framework supports iOS 14.0 and up.

 Project is being developed on macOS 11.0 Big Sur in XCode 12.

 ## Demo
-Project contains demo app, which can be run to showcase all components.
-Demos for each component contain most important settings that showcase a component.
+Project contains demo app, that can be run to showcase all components.

 ![DemoApp](./img/DemoApp.jpg)

 ## Installation

+Framework doesn't support Swift Package Manager, CocoaPods, or Carthage.

 ### Manual

-Framework doesn't support Swift Package Manager, CocoaPods, or Carthage, and needs to be installed manually.

 1. Download [VComponents](https://github.com/VakhoKontridze/files/blob/main/VComponents.framework.zip?raw=true) and extract the zip.